 Another way to utilize performance appraisals is by examining previous results to understand how the company is currently performing.
 This can help managers determine future organizational goals and objectives.
 It can also help in assigning and reallocating employees to the most suitable positions based on their abilities and skills.

 Performance appraisals leave a positive impact on motivation through identifying hard-working and high performing employees and reward them on their effort.
 This job recognition gives a sense of appreciation and significance to employees.
 Similarly, identifying high performers would also allow the company to efficiently allocate the promotions, bonuses, awards, and raises to those who truly deserve it.
 In addition, performance appraisal is a key feedback and communication tool.
 Upon collecting performance results, companies would be able to provide a sense of direction to those who need guidance.
 It will also allow employees to communicate their issues and difficulties in their daily tasks, which would help to improve their motivation.
+Employee recognition programs are a fantastic way to boost motivation.

 Companies can use data obtained from appraisals to design training programs that are well suited for each employee’s needs.
 This will result in improving employees’ skills and increasing their chances to get promoted in the company.
 Performance appraisals can also be used to determine the effectiveness of the training by measuring employees’ performance and comparing results before and after implementing the program.

-- Fourth: implement the appraisal program.
+- Implement the appraisal program.

 How to use the performance appraisal on excel